ExodusMovement/schemasafe/doc/Error-handling.md

     will be skipped if the parent data object (containing the property) failed other restrictions.\
     That does not affect the result of validation, just the list of reported errors in those cases.

-  * `reflectErrorsValue` — include `value` property in errors with the data that failed validation.
-    Requires `includeErrors`.

-    Warning: `reflectErrorsValue` reflects the original _unvalidated_ value as the `value` property of each error, which is a _reference_ to the part of the orignal unvalidated object which failed validation.

-    If the input was untrusted, then `value` property also should be treated as untrusted, e.g. when manipulating it and/or reflecting it back to the user.

 All of those are opt-ins (i.e. `false` by default).

 ### Properties